 Note

-Reminders are a paid feature in Todoist's Pro plan.
+📝 Note: The calendar layout is a paid feature in Todoist's paid plans.
 Compare Todoist's plans and see which one is right for you.

 When you’re busy, you don’t want to waste time searching for files and information related to your tasks.
-Get in the habit of attaching related notes and files to each of your tasks in task comments.
+Get in the habit of attaching related notes and files to each of your tasks.
 For example:

 To add a comment or upload a file, hover over a task on the web (or tap a task on Todoist mobile) and click the speech bubble icon to open the comment view.
-Then drag and drop your file into the input box and/or type out your comment.
+Then drag and drop your file into the input box, type out your comment, and/or record a voice note.

 Keep up the good work, team. 👍